 Print and scanning trends of today point towards a catalysing of paper-lite trends, rather than wholesale changes towards going paperless.

-Indeed, paper-lite is being made achievable by the growing sophistication of document capture solutions.
+THE SUPPORTING TECHNOLOGY Indeed, paper-lite is being made achievable by the growing sophistication of document capture solutions.
 Our scan devices for example, can now process up to 5,000 pages a day directly to email, email server and cloud services - allowing businesses to easily integrate documents into workflows and supporting a much more efficient way of working.

 Most recently, we've supported ambitions to become paper-lite with the launch of our fully portable DSmobile range in January this year.
 The range of scanners are designed to enable users working in small and home offices to reduce their paper use and easily capture, edit and share documents digitally on the move.